jupyter-book/mystmd/docs/exercises.md

 - `label`: text

-  A unique identifier for your exercise that you can use to reference it with a Markdown link or `{ref}` and `{numref}` roles.
+  A unique identifier for your exercise that you can use to reference it with a Markdown link or {myst:role}`ref` and {myst:role}`numref` roles.
 Cannot contain spaces or special characters.

 - `class`: text